kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 package to reduce the risk of typing mistakes.

-Additionally, for Beta, we will re-evaluate an idea of a generic opinionated condition type indicating that a pod can be retried, for example `TerminatedByControlPlane`.
+Additionally, for Beta, we will re-evaluate an idea of a generic opinionated condition type indicating that a pod can be retried, for example `DisruptionTarget`.

 Finally, we are going to cover the handling of pod failures associated with the new PodCondition types in integration tests.